Del Bigtree, Founder, Informed Consent Action Network | LinkedIn

 Informed Consent Action Network petitions for additions to Vaccine Injury Table

-The petition argues that the current table, which lists 47 conditions, is outdated and that failure to update it constitutes an ongoing violation of federal law.
-The filing states that the secretary must refer the petition to the Advisory Commission on Childhood Vaccines unless it is deemed frivolous, and that the commission has 180 days to make recommendations before rulemaking must begin, according to the petition filing.
+The filing states that the secretary must refer the petition to the Advisory Commission on Childhood Vaccines unless it is deemed frivolous, and that the commission has 180 days to make recommendations before rulemaking must begin.

-The Informed Consent Action Network was founded to advance transparency in health policy and vaccine safety, according to the organization.
-Siri serves as legal counsel for ICAN and filed the petition on behalf of both ICAN and individuals represented in the program.
-The petition cites a 2012 Institute of Medicine report commissioned by the department.
+The Informed Consent Action Network describes itself as an organization focused on transparency in health policy and vaccine safety.
+Attorney Aaron Siri serves as legal counsel for ICAN and filed the petition on behalf of the organization and individuals participating in the compensation program.
+The petition references a 2012 Institute of Medicine report commissioned by the Department of Health and Human Services.

 Organizations in this story